gitbucket/gitbucket/README.md

 What's New in 4.27.x
 -------------
-### 4.27.0 - 29 Jul 2018
+### 4.28.0 - 1 Sep 2018
-- Create new tag on the browser
-- EditorConfig support
+- Proxy support for plugin installation
-- Improve issues / pull requests search
+- Fix some bugs around pull requests
-- Some improvements and bug fixes for plugin installation via internet and pull request commenting

 See the [change log](CHANGELOG.md) for all of the updates.